Sunday, May 29, 2011

 Shelby turned his head to look up at me with a reptilian onyx eye, in a "What the..." kind of look.
-I'll bet it was the first time in his long, slow life that he'd ever seen a talking human head sticking out of a big red turtleshell, so far up in the sky above him that it must be a turtle god.
-He seemed to take my words to heart, for in turtle haste he began to maybe lift one leg with the distant intent of perhaps one day arriving at the other side of the road.
-Since at that speed he would likely never arrive alive, in a louder voice I told him to hotfoot it and he did, in a coldfooted way.
+I'll bet it was the first time in his long and carefully considered life that he'd ever seen a talking human head sticking out of a big red turtleshell way up in the sky, so far above him that it must be a Turtle God.
+He seemed to take my words to heart, for in turtle haste he began to maybe lift possibly one leg with the distant intent of perhaps one day arriving at the wayfaraway side of the road for some world-quality sandbagging.
+Since at that speed he would likely never arrive alive, in a louder, more Godly voice I told him to hotfoot it and he did, in his coldfooted fashion.

-He reached the roadside in what must be a Turtle Olympic record of just a few minutes.
+He reached the roadside in what must be a Turtle Olympic record of just a few minutes that will likely stand forever.
 While he panted his way across with my encouragement, I stayed in place so that any car coming up behind me would have to wait, but none came.
-None came because somebody up there cares about caring about almost everything, though you never know this until you join the club.
-To say nothing of the chance to become part of turtle mythology...
+None came because some real Turtle God up there cares about caring about almost everything, though you never know this until you join the club.
+To say nothing of the chance to become part of Turtle Mythology...
 They've been around way longer than we have, so we're talking Big Time here.

 Thursday, May 05, 2011